 Washington, DC’s HomeSaver program provides a one-time payment to extinguish delinquent real property taxes.

-Washington, D.C.’s HomeSaver program, which is funded through the Hardest Hit Fund, provides mortgage payment and loan reinstatement assistance for homeowners who are facing foreclosure as a direct result of unemployment or underemployment.
+Washington, DC’s HomeSaver program, which is funded through the Hardest Hit Fund, provides a one-time payment to extinguish the delinquent real property taxes for eligible District of Columbia homeowners.
 Read on to get an overview of the program, learn how much assistance is available, and find out if you are eligible.

 Hardest Hit Fund

-Washington, D.C. was awarded over $20 million in funds through the Hardest Hit Fund to help eligible homeowners avoid foreclosure.
-(Learn more about the Washington, D.C. foreclosure process.)
-To do this, Washington, D.C. launched the HomeSaver program in January 2011.
+Washington, DC was awarded over $20 million in funds through the Hardest Hit Fund to help eligible homeowners.
+To do this, Washington, DC launched the HomeSaver program in January 2011.